bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_four_distributions.rst

 Full comparison - add three audio features
 ==========================================

-In the above example, you should be able to see that one is color and one is black and white.
-Since No Blood Relation is also silent, we will only show the audio features for Vertigo.
+In the above example, you might be able to see that one is color and one is black and white just by looking at the data.

 .. code-block:: python